kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 Let's go :)

 ### Why did we move to microservices
 At TestaViva we were not flush with money, and we didn’t board the microservice hype train just because of that hype nor because anyone telling us we should.
 I made that decision because I wrongfully believed it would solve some real-life problems.
 Microservices seemed to bring all the solutions, with a minimum of downsides.
-When reading the articles above, especially Etheredges, it seems like a classic example of wanting to move fast but ending up just as slow, or maybe even slow, than before.
+When reading the articles above, especially Etheredges, it seems like a classic example of wanting to move fast but ending up moving just as slow, or maybe even slower, than before.

 The problems we faced were:

 - Slow-running test suite.